rgiangregorio-dev/security-management-project/README-part1.md

 ![6](./assets/image6.png)

 ---
-Making an ssh directory, to store keys.
+Making an SSH folder, to store keys.
 ---
 ---